Define your breakpoints in the breakpoints

-object.
-Add as many breakpoints as you need.
+Define your media at-rules in the media object.
+You can add as many as you need.

-export const { styled, css } = createStyled({
+export const { styled, css } = createStitches({

 },